wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/inbound_endpoint_examples/inbound-endpoint-mqtt-protocol.md

-# Inbound Endpoint MQTT Protocol Sample
+# Using the MQTT Inbound Endpoint
-## Example use case

 This sample demonstrates how the MQTT connector publishes a message on a particular topic and how a MQTT client that is subscribed to that topic receives the message.